Guitar Tab Versus Standard Music Notation - Which Should You Learn?

 If you want to learn those tablature timing symbols, look at my lesson: Timing and note durations in guitar tablature

-The Pros and Cons of both systems
+The Pros and Cons of Both Systems

 As mentioned earlier, each person will find aspects of either system to be an advantage or disadvantage depending on what they're using it for.
 What one person finds to be an advantage, another may find to be a disadvantage.
 Most people agree, however, that there are pros and cons to both systems.
 Here are the most commonly cited ones.
-Also keep in mind that, the cons of standard notation refer to its use in notating guitar music, not necessarily to a weakness in the system itself.
+Also keep in mind that the cons of standard notation refer to its use in notating guitar music and not necessarily to a weakness in the system itself.

 - It's not easy to produce standard notation on a computer or to upload it online unless you have software that is designed to produce it.
 The examples here were produced on Guitar Pro and converted to image files for uploading online.

 - It's more difficult to find free notation online than free tabs online.

 - Some guitar techniques, such as strumming, aren't easy to show accurately in standard notation.
 A strumming pattern might be very easy to play by feel but can actually have a complex rhythm that would be very difficult to read if written out accurately in notation.
 String bending is another technique that standard notation wasn't designed for.

 - Standard notation provides complete musical information, and some guitar-specific fingering suggestions can be added as small numbers next to the notes.
 Fretboard position instructions are shown by Roman numerals above the staff.
 When you become more fluent, you can read and play in real time pieces of music you've never heard before (provided you're physically capable of playing them, of course).